 “Fine.
 You’re at the bake sale, yes?
 I’ll be there in an hour.”

-“Max!
+“Mason!
 Whoa, hold your horses.
-The twins are here and Joel should be arriving soon!”
+The twins are here, and Joel should be arriving soon!”
 I quickly reply.

 “Fine.
 Meet me in the car park in an hour?
 No one will see us.”

 “Deadly.”
 His tone calls for no argument.

 “You’re hard work, Mason Argent,” I give in.